 Supervision Style and Framework

-Almost a decade of supervising such a diverse mix of counsellors, trainees and psychologists has taught me the value of being able to tailor my style to meet the individual needs of each individual supervisee.
+Over a decade of supervising such a diverse mix of counsellors, trainees and psychologists has taught me the value of being able to tailor my style to meet the individual needs of each individual supervisee.
 When I supervise, I consider your:

 - Level or stage of professional development